trysplit-it/docs/docs/tutorials/github.md

 ![prcreationscreen](../assets/prcreationscreen.png)

 From here, **make sure you are merging to the correct branch.** The `base` branch should be the branch you are *merging to*, and the `compare` branch should be the branch you are making a request for.
 Once you are certain these branches are correct, add your mentor as a reviewer.
+Make sure you fill in the comments as according to our [PR guidelines](https://trysplit-it.github.io/docs/guidelines/prs).
 Click `Create pull request`, and you are done!

 # **❗❗ WARNING: NEVER PUSH TO MAIN. ❗❗**